NutchapolSal/files/usc/condisp/README.md

 [See it in action](https://youtu.be/k5bmK1dlRK4)

+also thanks usc discord for pushing me into making knobs support

 ### [NOV] How to install
 1. Go to your skin folder, inside `scripts`
 2. Open `gameplay.lua` with notepad or something